Ferdinand Marcos's cult of personality: Terminology

 While the widely used term for a supporter of Ferdinand Marcos or the other members of the Marcos family is "Marcos loyalist,".
-The term "cult of personality" as applied to Ferdinand Marcos refers not to his supporters, but more broadly to the mechanisms, techniques, and structures used to construct an idealized or heroic image of Marcos as a leader.
+The term "cult of personality" as applied to Ferdinand Marcos refers not to his supporters but more broadly to the mechanisms, techniques, and structures used to construct an idealized or heroic image of Marcos as a leader.
 This includes the use of propaganda, media control, and symbolic representations designed to shape public perception and elevate his status beyond ordinary political leadership.
-Meanwhile, the term "Marcos revisionism" or "Marcos Historical negationism" have been used to refer to the Marcos family's propaganda after their return to Philippine politics, specifically to those materials intended to distort or reframe the historical facts of Marcos's life and rule.
+Meanwhile, the terms "Marcos revisionism" or "Marcos Historical negationism" have been used to refer to the Marcos family's propaganda after their return to Philippine politics, specifically to those materials intended to distort or reframe the historical facts of Marcos's life and rule.

+Characteristics

+Marcos is primarily characterized by authoritarian governance, systemic corruption, and political patronage within state institutions.
+Under Ferdinand Marcos, independent democratic institutions—including the judiciary, the press, and legal opposition—were systematically subverted and coerced.
+This concentration of executive power facilitated widespread crony capitalism, enabling the Marcos family and their political allies to amass vast fortunes through state-sanctioned monopolies.
+Furthermore, the regime relied heavily on political patronage within the armed forces, which critics argue eroded professional military standards and exacerbated regional anti-government insurgencies.